Bryan Adams – PHOTOGRAPHY

 Wounded – The Legacy of War

-When Bryan Adams was approached by ITN journalist Caroline Froggatt about doing something for veterans returning from the war in Iraq, he developed the idea of portraying Soldat:innen who had been wounded during deployment or training.
-The photos of these people who have suffered life-changing injuries are equally direct and compassionate.
+When Bryan Adams was approached by ITN journalist Caroline Froggatt about doing something for veterans returning from the war in Iraq, he developed the idea of photographing soldiers wounded during deployment or training.
+The photos of these individuals, who suffered life-changing injuries, are both direct and compassionate.

-All of them radiate great dignity.
-It is inspiring to see and read in the accompanying texts that a terrible event is not only cruel.
-It can be possible to draw a new strength from a stressful experience.
-The motif “Unscarred”, for example, shows a young soldier who was hit by a gasoline bomb during his first deployment in Iraq at the age of 18.
-After 16 operations, he decided to get his first tattoo: “Unscarred”.
-My body may bear scars, but my psyche is not wounded.
+They all radiate great dignity.
+It's inspiring to see, and to read in the accompanying texts, that a terrible event isn't just gruesome.
+It's possible to draw new strength from a traumatic experience.
+The "Unscarred" design, for example, depicts a young soldier who, at the age of 18, was hit by a petrol bomb during his first deployment to Iraq and, after 16 operations, decided on his first tattoo: "Unscarred"—without scars.
+My body may bear scars, but my psyche is unwounded.

 Bryan Adams photography at the Günter Grass House

-This sixth photo exhibition of the Günter Grass House also repeatedly draws a connection to Günter Grass, who was wounded in April 1945 and experienced homelessness himself after World War II in Düsseldorf, when he lived in a Caritas home and drew the residents living there.
+This sixth photo exhibition at the Günter Grass House repeatedly draws a connection to Günter Grass, who was wounded in April 1945 and experienced homelessness himself in Düsseldorf after the Second World War, when he lived in a Caritas home and drew the residents there.

-The audio texts for the exhibition are spoken by the well-known actor Devid Striesow, who can currently be seen as General Friedrichs in the remake of the Remarque classic “All quiet on the Western front”.
+The audio texts for the exhibition are spoken by the well-known actor Devid Striesow, who can currently be seen as General Friedrichs in the new film adaptation of the Remarque classic "All Quiet on the Western Front".

 Listen now